-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? employee relations, remuneration of staff and tax compliance.
 This is a passively managed ETF.
 Its investment strategy is to replicate the Index while minimizing the related tracking error.